Delhi govt close to finalising policy for release of impounded overage vehicles | Science-Environment

 In 2018, the Supreme Court banned diesel and petrol vehicles older than 10 and 15 years, respectively, in Delhi.
 It had added that the vehicles plying in violation of the order would be impounded.

-A 2014 order of the National Green Tribunal bars vehicles older than 15 years to be parked in public places.
+A 2014 order of the National Green Tribunal bars vehicles older than 15 years from being parked in public places.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)